Yghifi/MaoLang/README.md

 ##Introduction to project

 ###How to compile and run
-In Windows environment, you could run the makefile with GCC/G++(4.8.1 or higher), after that you would get MaoLang.exe.
+In Windows environment, you could run the makefile with GCC/G++(4.8.1 or later), after that you would get MaoLang.exe.
 Testcase files should be passed in as the first argument of command lines, as what is shown in demo before.

 ###Modules
-MaoLang Interpreter mainly consist of three parts: Scanner, Parser, Storage.
+MaoLang Interpreter mainly consists of three parts: Scanner, Parser, Storage.

 ####Scanner
 Source code: scanner.c, scanner.h